rajannpatel/ubuntupbx/README.md

 > [!IMPORTANT]
 > <a name="info-bubble-1"><img align="right" alt="Info Bubble" width="50" src="./images/icons8-info-100.png" /></a>
 > #### Securely run FreePBX on Ubuntu 24.04 LTS until 2034
-> Asterisk, NodeJS, and other FreePBX dependencies are maintained on Ubuntu until 2034.
+> Asterisk, NodeJS, and other FreePBX dependencies are security maintained by Canonical on Ubuntu.
-> - Ubuntu Pro includes security patching for all open source software on Ubuntu for 10 years
+> - Ubuntu Pro includes security patching for all open source software on Ubuntu for 10 years, until 2034
+> - Ubuntu Pro Legacy adds 2 years of security patching for all open source software on Ubuntu, until 2036
 > - Ubuntu Pro is FREE for personal use or commercial evaluation on 5 machines
 >
 > <sub>NEXT</sub><p>Get your free or paid [Ubuntu Pro token](https://ubuntu.com/pro/dashboard)</p>